abuseofnotation/category-theory-illustrated/01_set/text.md

 Sets, Functions and Numerical Operation
 ===

 All mathematical operations can be expressed as functions, acting on the set of numbers.
 Actually there are several such sets, such the set of positive whole numbers, (also called "natural" numbers), **N := {1, 2, 3... ∞}**, the set of both positive and negative whole numbers **Z := {-∞... -3 -2, -1, 0, 1, 2, 3... ∞}**.
+And the set of "Real" numbers which include all numbers that I know of.

-For example, squaring a number is a function from the set of all numbers to the set of all positive numbers (because both sets are infinite, we cannot draw them in their entirety, however we can draw a part of them).
+For example, squaring a number is a function from the set of real numbers to the set of real positive numbers (because both sets are infinite, we cannot draw them in their entirety, however we can draw a part of them).

 ![The square function](square.svg)